Skip to main content

 AWS account authentication when creating new AWS accounts

-This section contains some advanced topics pertaining to Pipelines, how it differentiates between types of changes, and how it handles planning and applying changes.
+This section covers advanced topics related to Pipelines, how it differentiates between types of changes, and how it manages planning and applying changes.

-Pipelines can handle two main types of infrastructure-change events:
+Pipelines manages two main types of infrastructure-change events:

-For the first type of infrastructure change (add/change/delete Terragrunt files) Pipelines authenticates to the specific AWS account where the affected resources live.
-For the second type of change (creating new AWS accounts), Pipelines uses the Management Account.
+For the first type (add/change/delete Terragrunt files), Pipelines authenticates directly to the AWS account containing the affected resources.
+For the second type (creating new AWS accounts), Pipelines uses the Management Account.

-Gruntwork's Account Factory is built on top of AWS Control Tower, and AWS Control Tower requires that you create new AWS accounts using the Control Tower Management AWS Account.
+Gruntwork's Account Factory is built on AWS Control Tower, which requires that new AWS accounts be created through the Control Tower Management AWS Account.

-When new AWS account requests are approved and the AWS account is created, Pipelines will create a Pull Request that contains an account baseline.
-Since Pipelines does not yet have access to the AWS account, the baseline will be applied by authenticating to the Management Account.
+When a new AWS account request is approved and the account is created, Pipelines generates a Pull Request containing the account baseline.
+Since Pipelines does not initially have access to the new AWS account, it authenticates through the Management Account to apply the baseline.

-The AWS IAM Role for the management account must have permissions to provision new AWS Accounts (via AWS Control Tower) and assume a role in all child accounts.
+The AWS IAM Role in the Management Account must have permissions to provision new AWS accounts (via AWS Control Tower) and assume roles in all child accounts.